-Freiburg is home to an old city centre with beautiful colourful buildings and a gothic cathedral at its centre.
-The bustling markets that fill its centre on weekdays are perfect for all ages.
+Freiburg is home to an old city center with beautiful colorful buildings and a Gothic cathedral at its center.
+The bustling markets that fill its center on weekdays are perfect for all ages.
 From the wine and good food available to the toy markets for the kids.
-Once you’ve had your fill of the city centre, head to the Mundenhof animal park.
+Once you’ve had your fill of the city center, head to the Mundenhof animal park.
 Open all year round, it’s a great attraction for all ages.

-Afterwards, I recommend a trip up Schauinsland mountain.
+Afterward, I recommend a trip up Schauinsland Mountain.
 There is a cable car that will take you right to the top where you can take an easy stroll.
 In winter, there is a sledding park available for kids and adults alike.
 There is also a beautiful tea room with stunning views for the older generation to enjoy while the children are playing in the snow.

 Freiburg is easily reached from the Basel-Mulhouse-Freiburg Airport, less than an hour’s drive away.
 In Freiburg itself, I recommend the Green City Hotel Vauban for your accommodation.
 Hannah of Hannah’s Happy Adventures